teivah/100-go-mistakes/docs/index.md

 ### Unexpected side effects using slice append (#25)

+???+ info "TL;DR"

-**TL;DR**: Using copy or the full slice expression is a way to prevent `append` from creating conflicts if two different functions use slices backed by the same array.
+    Using copy or the full slice expression is a way to prevent `append` from creating conflicts if two different functions use slices backed by the same array.
 However, only a slice copy prevents memory leaks if you want to shrink a large slice.

 When using slicing, we must remember that we can face a situation leading to unintended side effects.
 If the resulting slice has a length smaller than its capacity, append can mutate the original slice.
 If we want to restrict the range of possible side effects, we can use either a slice copy or the full slice expression, which prevents us from doing a copy.

-> [!NOTE]
+???+ note

-> `s[low:high:max]` (full slice expression): This statement creates a slice similar to the one created with `s[low:high]`, except that the resulting slice’s capacity is equal to `max - low`.
+    `s[low:high:max]` (full slice expression): This statement creates a slice similar to the one created with `s[low:high]`, except that the resulting slice’s capacity is equal to `max - low`.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/03-data-types/25-slice-append/main.go)

 ### Slice and memory leaks (#26)

+???+ info "TL;DR"

-**TL;DR**: Working with a slice of pointers or structs with pointer fields, you can avoid memory leaks by marking as nil the elements excluded by a slicing operation.
+    Working with a slice of pointers or structs with pointer fields, you can avoid memory leaks by marking as nil the elements excluded by a slicing operation.

 #### Leaking capacity